openshift-cs/rosaworkshop/OSD3.11/10-deployment_s2i.md

-## Using S2I to build and deploy our application.
+## Using S2I to build and deploy our application

 There are multiple methods to deploy applications in OpenShift.
 Let's explore usingthe application using the integrated Source-to-Image builder.
 As mentioned in the [concepts](/OSD3.11/2-concepts.md) section, S2I is a tool for building reproducible, Docker-formatted container images.